ryoqun/price-action-analysis/2014y05m30d/eurusd-m5.md

 So, my bull mood weakened.

-All this was due to the absense of recognition of the existting inherent bull power as mentioned above.
+All this was due to the absence of recognition of the existing inherent bull power as mentioned above.

 So, I lowered my expectation from the opening position, making the width of my take profit order reduced equal to the width of the original stop loss order.